Step 1) Verify & Secure Brand Name

 When you start a Corporation in Utah, it’s very important to keep all personal and business assets/accounts completely separate.

 So don’t take this lightly.
 Where should you start building the financial persona of your brand?
 Who is offering the best overall business services to corporate clients, relative to location and other conveniences?

 If you think it’ll be helpful, look into this short breakdown of Business Checking Accounts to start brushing up if all this is unfamiliar territory.
 Where your corporation banks is a critical move, which is why it should be discussed at length in your initial shareholder meeting.

-Note that this article on how to form a Utah Corporation isn’t a legal document or legal advice.
+Note that this guide to incorporating in Utah isn’t a legal document or legal advice.
 It’s for informational purposes and the information above is subject to change.
-For specific legal questions regarding how to form a Utah Corporation or business in general, please consult with a lawyer or other accredited professional.
+For specific legal questions regarding how to form a Utah Corporation, please consult with a local professional.
+We recommend Melling Law.